HYJ2262/HYJ2262/README.md

-- 👋 Hi, I’m Hwang Yun Jeong
+- 👋 Hi, I’m Hwang Yun Jeong :)
 - 👀 I’m interested in language, programming, drowing and J-POP
 - 🌱 I’m currently learning English, JAVA, pyhton
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 HYJ2262/HYJ2262 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.